greenelab/manubot-gpt-manuscript/manuscript.md

 ### Installation and use

 We have contributed our workflow ([https://github.com/manubot/rootstock/pull/484](https://github.com/manubot/rootstock/pull/484)) to the standard Manubot template manuscript, which is called rootstock and available at [https://github.com/manubot/rootstock](https://github.com/manubot/rootstock).
-Users who wish to use the workflow before it is fully integrated into rootstock can copy the files from the linked pull request in the GitHub repository of their manuscript.
+Users who wish to use the workflow only need to follow the standard procedures to install Manubot.
+The section "AI-assisted authoring", in the file `USAGE.md` of the rootstock repository, explains how to enable the tool.
-After that, the workflow (named `ai-revision`) will be available in the Actions tab of the repository.
+After that, the workflow (named `ai-revision`) will be available and ready to use under the Actions tab of the user's manuscript repository.

 ## Observations of AI-based revisions {#sec:results}